DESIHIGH/desihigh/README.md

 If you get stuck with a python question, first try www.google.com like the pros!
 If you have any remaining questions about this project and the science, just leave us a [message](https://www.github.com/michaelJwilson/DESI-HighSchool/issues/new) and we'll get back to you.

 When you're done, don't forget to leave us some [feedback](https://forms.gle/LGKMVamrtS5StSv56) that will us develop things better in the future.
-You can also show your support by donating a few dollars to our favourite charities!
+You can also show your support by donating a few :dollar: to our favourite charities!
 Check out the sponsor button above if you like, but make sure to get parental consent before making any commitments.

 <ins> Now let's get [started!](https://mybinder.org/v2/gh/michaelJwilson/DESI-HighSchool/master) </ins>.
 Following the startup page, you'll want Intro.ipynb, followed by DESI.ipynb and so on.
 By that stage you'll be a pro